Main Limit: 0.5‰ – the so-called "Green Promille"

 Can you drink beer and drive in Austria?

-How to pay a fine from Austria received by post?
+How to pay a fine from Austria received by mail?

-Fines from automated systems or cameras arrive by registered mail.
+Fines from automated systems arrive by registered mail.
 They can be paid via SEPA transfer.
-Ignoring a penalty in 2026 results in being entered into a debtor's list and problems upon subsequent entry to the Schengen area.
+Ignoring the penalty in 2026 will result in being added to a debtor list and problems upon subsequent entry into Austria.

 Do I need a vignette if I'm only going to a restaurant?

 If the restaurant is located near a motorway, you must have a valid vignette.
-In 2026, we recommend the 1-day e-vignette, which is the cheapest solution for short trips.
+In 2026, we recommend the 1-day e-vignette, which is the cheapest solution.